 - 10. What should I do if I have been raped?

-You may also wish to read our article on "Lawsuits by Crime Victims in California."
+You may also wish to read our article on "Lawsuits by Crime Victims."

-Anyone who has been the victim of unwanted touching or an unwanted sexual act can sue for damages in California.
+Anyone who has been the victim of unwanted touching or an unwanted sexual act can sue for damages.

 Families of victims may also be able to sue if: